projectcontour/contour/site/content/getting-started/_index.md

 # Getting Started with Contour

-This guide shows how to install Contour in a test environment in three different ways:
+This guide shows how to install Contour in three different ways:
 - using Contour's example YAML
 - using the Helm chart for Contour
 - using the Contour operator (exerimental)